Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Illinois Performance Insights

-- The Fighting Illini's +239 scoring differential (outscoring opponents by 18.4 points per game) is a result of putting up 83.9 points per game (27th in college basketball) while allowing 65.5 per contest (59th in college basketball).
+- The Fighting Illini put up 83.9 points per game (27th in college basketball) while allowing 65.5 per contest (59th in college basketball).
+They have a +239 scoring differential and outscore opponents by 18.4 points per game.

-- Illinois records 45.2 rebounds per game (first in college basketball) while allowing 32.7 per outing to opponents.
-It outrebounds opponents by 12.5 boards per game.
+- Illinois wins the rebound battle by 12.5 boards on average.
+It collects 45.2 rebounds per game, first in college basketball, while its opponents grab 32.7.

-- Illinois loses the turnover battle by 2.8 per game, committing 12.0 (203rd in college basketball) while its opponents average 9.2.
+- Illinois has lost the turnover battle on average this season, committing 12.0 per game (203rd in college basketball) while forcing 9.2 (352nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.